Burgestrand/Hallon/README.markdown

 Audio support
 -------------
 Hallon supports streaming audio from Spotify via [Hallon::Player][].
-When you create the player you give it your current session and an audio driver, which the player will then use for audio playback.
+When you create the player you give it your audio driver of choice, which the player will then use for audio playback.

 ```ruby
 require 'hallon'